Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for a Special Case

-\end{lemma} With a suitable choice of the step size, the truncation threshold and the number of iterations, Algorithm \ref{alg:multi-dim-ssgd} returns an $(\epsilon,\delta)$-PGS solution and the expected simulation cost has $O(d^2)$ dependence on the dimension. \begin{theorem} Suppose Assumptions \ref{asp:1}-\ref{asp:5} hold and the subgradient estimator in \eqref{eqn:stochastic-subgrad} is used.
+The analysis of Algorithm \ref{alg:multi-dim-ssgd} fits into the classical convex optimization framework.
+With a suitable choice of the step size, the truncation threshold and the number of iterations, Algorithm \ref{alg:multi-dim-ssgd} returns an $(\epsilon,\delta)$-PGS solution and the expected simulation cost has $O(d^2)$ dependence on the dimension. \begin{theorem} Suppose that Assumptions \ref{asp:1}-\ref{asp:5} hold and the subgradient estimator in \eqref{eqn:stochastic-subgrad} is used.
 If we choose

 then Algorithm \ref{alg:multi-dim-ssgd} returns an $(\epsilon,\delta)$-PGS solution.
 Furthermore, we have

 \end{theorem} \begin{proof}{Proof of Theorem \ref{thm:ssgd1}.} The proof of Theorem \ref{thm:ssgd1} is given in \ref{ec:ssgd1}. \Halmos\end{proof}